stephan83/minux/README.md

 ### HandlerContext

-The following context is bound to the handlers when they are executed.
+The following context is attached to the handlers when they are executed.

 In addition, `Container#bind` is called on the context, so handlers can call other handlers including themselves.